fluxcd/image-reflector-controller/docs/spec/v1beta2/imagepolicies.md

 In the above example, the timestamp value from the tag pattern is extracted and used in the policy rule to determine the latest tag.

+### Digest Reflection

+`.spec.digestReflectionPolicy` is a field that governs the reflection of the selected image's digest in the ImagePolicy's `.status.latestRef.digest` field.
+The field has three possible values:

+- `Never`: If the field is set to `Never` (the default) the digest will not be reflected at all.
+- `Always`: This value leads to the digest of the latest tag to always be reflected in `.status.latestRef.digest`.
+An existing, potentially different digest will be overwritten with the most recent value retrieved from the image registry even if the tag didn't change.
+This may be useful to track mutable tags like `latest`.
+- `IfNotPresent`: This value will only store the digest of the latest tag once and never overwrite an existing value unless the tag has changed as well.
+This is the safest option to track immutable tags.

+### Interval

+`.spec.interval` specifies the interval at which the ImagePolicy must refresh the digest of the latest tag.
+The value must be in a [Go recognized duration string format](https://pkg.go.dev/time#ParseDuration), e.g. `10m0s` to reconcile the object every 10 minutes.
+This field must and can only be specified when `.spec.digestReflectionPolicy` is set to `Always`.

 ## Working with ImagePolicy

 ### Triggering a reconcile